-Better to keep all your assets in gold and silver, store at least a year's worth of canned food, and keep you guns well-oiled and supplied with ammo, preferably in high capacity magazines.
+Better to keep all your assets in gold and silver, store at least a year’s worth of canned food, and keep your untraceable guns well-oiled and supplied with ammo, preferably in high capacity magazines.

 If you followed their advice, you lost your shirt.

 I have broken many of these wayward acolytes of their money-losing habits.
 But not all of them.
 There seems to be an endless supply emanating from the hinterlands.